 - Day 5: Nunthala

-If you fly in from Lukla to start the Three Passes Trek without a guide, your Days 4-23 might look the same as mine.
+If you fly in to Lukla to start the Three Passes Trek without a guide, your Days 4-23 might look the same as mine.

 Insurance - SUPER Important!